-A new generation saw it on TV starting in 1959, however, and on the pages of “Famous Monsters Of Film-land”, gaining some kiddie-comfort from its midgetized heroes battling against the creepy-looking mad scientist (children entranced by things that can be shrunk or grown by “science”).
+A new generation saw it on TV starting in 1959, however, and on the pages of “Famous Monsters Of Film-land”, gaining some kiddie-comfort from its midgetized heroes battling against the creepy-looking mad scientist, children being entranced by things that can be shrunk or grown by “science”.

-As heroine ‘Dr. Mary Robinson’ (Janice Logan) explains “You don’t seem to realize that Dr. Thorkel is the greatest living authority on molecular structure” she is nonchalantly answered by ‘Steve’, mule-wrangler (Victor Kilian), “I guess there’s nothing like learning a trade.”
+When heroine ‘Dr. Mary Robinson’ (Janice Logan) explains “You don’t seem to realize that Dr. Thorkel is the greatest living authority on molecular structure“, she is nonchalantly answered by mule-wrangler ‘Steve’ (Victor Kilian) with “I guess there’s nothing like learning a trade.”
 The aphorism-ready Steve is more on the ball than fussy ‘Dr. Rupert Bulfinch’ (Charles Halton), who wears a suit and tie in the Amazon, wiener hero ‘Bill Stockton’ (Thomas Coley) and regional comic relief ‘Pedro-last-name-lost-to-posterity’ (Frank Yaconelli).